 \section{Statistical Properties}

-In this section, we provide mathematical and statistical properties of the optimization problem \eqref{eq:main_problem}.
-We only state the results and defer all proofs to Appendix \ref{sec:proofs}.
-First, we show that for fixed $\nu>0$ and in the limit as $\lambda\to+\infty$ the solution to \eqref{eq:main_problem} picks out the correct discontinuity set and jump sizes, under mild assumptions.
-Then we introduce the empirical analogue of our population estimator in \eqref{eq:main_problem} and prove consistency as the number of data points grows, in terms of $\Gamma$-convergence \citep{dal2012introduction} of the functional defined by our estimator.
+This section establishes the mathematical and statistical properties of the estimator.
+We first show that the solution to \eqref{eq:main_problem} recovers both the true discontinuity set and jump sizes as $\lambda\to+\infty$ with fixed $\nu>0$.
+We then prove consistency of our empirical estimator via $\Gamma$-convergence \citep{dal2012introduction}.
+All proofs appear in Appendix \ref{sec:proofs}.

-We also introduce a disciplined way to choose the tuning parameters $\lambda,\nu$ in practice based on Stein's unbiased risk estimate (SURE).
-Finally, while the focus of this article is on estimation, we quantify uncertainty in our setting by using a standard subsampling routine \citep{politis1999subsampling} including an estimation of the rate of convergence; this approach is often costly in terms of computational and data requirements, especially in higher dimensions.
-Therefore, we also provide uncertainty quantification via split conformal inference \citep{lei2018distribution} which provides rather conservative confidence intervals but is efficiently implementable in high dimensions.
-Theoretical inference results for the proposed estimator are beyond the scope of this article: the space of functions of bounded variations we consider implies a curse of dimensionality even for significantly simpler estimators than ours \citep{hu2022voronoigram} without strong regularity restrictions on the shape of the discontinuity set, which is what we want to explicitly avoid in this paper.
+We also provide practical tools for implementation: a data-driven method for selecting tuning parameters $\lambda,\nu$ using Stein's unbiased risk estimate (SURE), and two approaches to uncertainty quantification.
+The first uses subsampling with estimated convergence rates \citep{politis1999subsampling} and should be used for estimation procedures, while the second employs split conformal inference \citep{lei2018distribution} for computationally efficient uncertainty quantification in high-dimensional prediction.